FranciscoTrigo/FranciscoTrigo/README.md

-- 👋 Hi, I’m @FranciscoTrigo, I recently graduated and got my Bachelors in CS!
-I am open to work remotely or in the DFW area.
+- 👋 Hi, I’m @FranciscoTrigo, I got a Bachelor's degree in Computer Science, and I will be starting a Master's degree in Cybersecurity later this year.
 - 💻 I have a website and hobby blog where I sometimes write about things that I like: [trigomijes.com](https://www.trigomijes.com).
-Made with Jekyll!
+Made with Hugo and depoyed with Netlify!
-- 👀 I’m interested in cloud computing, servers and homelabs!
+- 👀 I’m interested in cloud computing, cybersecurity, home automation, selfhosting and open source.
+- 🎸 SOme other of my hobbies are electric guitar and videogames.
+I've been playing mostly on my Steamdeck recently.
-- 💞️ I’m looking to collaborate on anything!
+- 💞️ I’m looking for remote jobs or jobs in the DFW area.
 - 📫 You can reach me by e-mail at code@trigomijes.com

 <!---